lucasfox0/stock_screener/notes.md

+## 2025-04-06

+Pulled EPS data from MacroTrends.
+Still need to refactor code by adding/deleting lines and adding error handling.

+---

 ## 2025-04-05

 My next steps are to find a place that offers historical P/E data (or just EPS data) so I can start a real backtest.